Kirk Hudson

 Kirk Hudson (born 12 December 1986) is an English former professional footballer who played as a right winger in the Football League, most notably for Aldershot Town.
-He also played league football for Brentford and AFC Bournemouth.
+He also briefly played League football for Brentford and AFC Bournemouth.

 Career

 Youth years

 A right winger, Hudson began his career as a schoolboy with Ipswich Town.
 He entered the academy at Celtic in 2004 and was a part of the team which finished as runners-up in the 2004 Jersey International Tournament.
 Hudson won the 2004–05 SPL U19 League and Scottish Youth Cup double with the U19 team, but was released in May 2005.

 AFC Bournemouth

 During the 2005–06 pre-season, Hudson joined League One club AFC Bournemouth on trial and impressed enough to sign a three-month contract on 5 August 2005.
 He was a regular inclusion on the substitutes' bench early in the regular season and made his professional debut as a late substitute for James Keene in a 2–1 win over Swindon Town on 17 September.
 Hudson again appeared as a late substitute in the following League Cup match, but was not called into the squad again and was released at the end of his contract.